turingschool/career-development-curriculum/module_four/post_grad_plan.md

 9. If you are not using Huntr, please include a link here to the job tracker you're using so that Kayt can follow along with your progress.

 ### Step 3: Send Your Latest Resume to Kayt
-Send a PDF of your resume to Kayt in your DM with your gist answering the above questions
+Send a PDF of your resume to Kayt in your DM with your gist answering the above questions.
+Make sure your resume is titled appropriately, e.g. 'FirsNameLastName.pdf'.